Tram: Modern development

 In the mid-20th century many tram systems were disbanded, replaced by buses, trolleybuses, automobiles or rapid transit.
 The General Motors streetcar conspiracy was a case study of the decline of trams in the United States.
 In the 21st century, trams have been re-introduced in cities where they had been closed down for decades (such as Tramlink in London), or kept in heritage use (such as Spårväg City in Stockholm).
 Most trams made since the 1990s (such as the Bombardier Flexity series and Alstom Citadis) are articulated low-floor trams with features such as regenerative braking.

 In March 2015, China South Rail Corporation (CSR) demonstrated the world's first hydrogen fuel cell vehicle tramcar at an assembly facility in Qingdao.
 The chief engineer of the CSR subsidiary CSR Sifang Co Ltd., Liang Jianying, said that the company is studying how to reduce the running costs of the tram.

+In July 2024, 38 hydrogen fuel cell trams manufactured by Hyundai Rotem were selected to operate on Daejeon Metro Line 2.
+The supply contract has already been signed, and delivery is scheduled to begin in the second half of 2026.
+The line is expected to enter service in 2028.
+It means hydrogen trams will run on a 38.8 km route.

 Design

-Peter Witt trams in Milan, under the Porta Nuova medieval gate.
-This type is also used in San Francisco.

 Trams have been used for two main purposes: for carrying passengers and for carrying cargo.
 There are several types of passenger tram: